tharunrede/INF502/Assignment1.md

 5. Write a command (or sequence) to (i) create a new branch called `math` (from the `master`) and (ii) change to this branch.

 ```
+$ git branch math
+The above command creates a math branch.

+$ git checkout iss53
+The above command is used to change to math branch.

 ```